manjunath-ab/AI4MentalHealth/README.md

 9. **Evaluation**: The chatbot's responses are evaluated using DeepEval from ConfidentAI, which calculates Hallucination, Bias, Answer Relevancy, and Toxicity scores.
 This helps assess the quality and safety of the chatbot's outputs.

+10. **Dashboard**: Business Analytics dashboard is built which gives the admin a wholesome view of the number of appoitnments made, therapist availability, number of specialisations, etc.

 ## Project Tree